zsakowitz/nya/README.md

 # Repository Structure

 All important code is in [src/](src/), which is separated into three components.
-Only important files are described here.
+Only relatively important files, especially files which need to be edited to add new extensions, are noted here.

 - [src/eval/](src/eval/) evaluates expressions, and defines the AST and type system.
   - [ast/](src/eval/ast/) defines the AST and its parser.
     - [token.ts](src/eval/ast/token.ts) defines AST node kinds.
+    - [tx.ts](src/eval/ast/tx.ts) defines various methods to evaluate an AST.
   - [ops/](src/eval/ops/) defines operators and functions.
     - [fn/](src/eval/ops/fn/) defines named user-callable functions.
     - [op/](src/eval/ops/op/) defines operators.